rashanjibowu/stormanalysis/storm_impact_analysis.md

 <img src="storm_impact_analysis_files/figure-html/plot-population harm-1.png" title="" alt="" style="display: block; margin: auto;" />

-From the analysis above, it is clear that tornadoes, excessive heat, floods, lightning, and wind from thunderstorms cause the greatest harm to population health.
-These events each appear at the top of the lists of the most deadly and most injurious types of events.

 #### Economic Damage

+The results below show that tornadoes, hail, floods, and wind from thunderstorms cause the greatest amount of economic damage, with each appearing at the top of the lists of the type of events that cause the most property and crop damage.

 ```r